 - Compile a list of everyone who witnessed the accident and write down any and all details you can remember.

 Your employer and their insurance company will be motivated to keep the cost of compensating you for your injuries as low as possible.
-That is why it is essential to hire a personal injury attorney right away.
-Your lawyer will be able to negotiate a fair settlement—or represent you in court if that becomes necessary.
+That is why it is essential to hire personal injury attorneys right away.
+Your personal injury attorneys will be able to negotiate a fair settlement—or represent you in court if that becomes necessary.

 Contact SJ Injury Attorneys Right Away

-If you work for a non-subscriber employer, SJ Injury Attorneys is ready to represent you after a workplace accident.
+If you work for a non-subscriber employer, our personal injury attorneys are ready to represent you after a workplace accident involving vision loss.
 We are skilled and experienced negotiators, and that means we can make sure an insurance company does not try to pressure you into accepting a lowball offer.
 Instead, we will fight for fair compensation.
 Contact us today to discuss your personal injury case.